genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 You will need to replace the IP with the address/IP of your genesis instance, and replace test with the name of the identify provider

-3\.7	OPENID CONNECT & OAUTH 2.0
+### OpenID Connect & OAuth 2.0

-Support for OpenID Connect & OAuth 2.0 is p\[art of the genesis 2022 H1 technical roadmap
+Support for OpenID Connect & OAuth 2.0 is part of the genesis 2022 H1 technical roadmap.